git-town/git-town/website/src/stacked-changes.md

     3-rename-bar
 ```

+If you ship feature branches via the code hosting API or web UI, run
+`git sync --all` or `git sync` on the youngest child branch to update the
+lineage.

 ## Synchronizing our work with the rest of the world

 We have been at it for a while.
 Other developers on the team have made changes